mpimp-comas/2022_grigalunas_smo_anta/README.md

 The installation has only been tested on Linux (Ubuntu 22.04).

 1. Clone this repo and change into the directory
-1. Create a new conda environment and install the dependencies:
+1. Create a new conda environment, install the dependencies and activate the environment:
     ```
     conda env create -f environment.yml
+    conda activate smo  # if the name from the environment file was used
     ```
 1. Link the RDKit's Contrib folder to one of Python's import paths.
 This is necessary for the calculation of the Natural Product Likeness score. e.g.: